 Businesses are uniquely placed to make an impact on this societal issue.
 From offering work experience opportunities to mock interview skills and mentoring, the impacts on people’s lives can be transformative as can the impacts on volunteering employees themselves.

 Companies who join the network can access our Business Action on Employment programmes.
 Members including Marks & Spencer, Boots, KPMG, Accenture, Oracle and Transdev have all participated in this area.
 BT and CPL have provided dedicated IT and mock interview support since 2008.

 Business Action on Employment is delivered via our three programmes.

-EPIC works with people from immigrant or refugee backgrounds and features pre-employment training, one to one guidance and opportunities for work experience.
+EPIC works with people from migrant or refugee backgrounds and features pre-employment training, one to one guidance and opportunities for work experience.

-RISE- Refugees Integration, Skills and Employability- supports refugees to understand, appreciate and integrate successfully into Irish society and to facilitate language acquisition.
+RISE- Refugees Integration, Skills and Employability- supports refugees and asylum seekers with work permits to understand, appreciate and integrate successfully into Irish society and to facilitate language acquisition.
 A longer term goal is to help the participants progress to education or employment.

 EPIC Programme is part supported by the Department of Justice and Equality and the European Social Fund (ESF) as part of the Programme for Employability, Inclusion and Learning (PEIL) 2014-2020.